 Two conversations with Beatrice Quirk, about her early life in Peel working at her mother's cafe on the promenade through the war years, and then focussed on her time running a hotel in Douglas.

 The first interview was recorded in 2011 and concentrates on Bea's early life.
-Her time at Peel Clotheworkers School was successful despite the life-threatening interruption of diptheria which saw her isolated at the White Hoe.
+Her time at Peel Clothworkers School was successful despite the life-threatening interruption of diptheria which saw her isolated at the White Hoe.
 At 14 she left school to help at her mother's business, Grainger's Cafe, close to the Marine Hotel on Peel Promenade.

 The war years were more remarkable, as the establishment of Peveril Internment Camp in the city left Grainger's as effectively the only remaining venue for meals and events.
 Food supplies, work, meals, cooking, rationing and more are discussed in detail, as well as their ice cream which had people queuing down the street.